enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - If decoded token is not correct then we return from here.

-- If decoded token is correct then based on the userId inside the token we find out the user from database.
+- If the decoded token is correct, we retrieve the user's information from the database based on the user ID stored in the token.

 - If no user exist in database then i return from here.

 - If user is available then i add the user information without password as a property of req.

-- Then i call the next function so that for the verified user other server activities can be done.
-In our example the verified user can send and receive message.
+- Then, I call the next() function to allow other server activities to be performed for the verified user.

-- If there is any error the catch block will detect it and show in console and then send response to the frontend.
+- If an error occurs, the catch block will detect it, log it to the console, and send an appropriate response to the frontend.

 ### Creating send message controller

-- Go to the controllers folder and inside it message.controller.js file and paste the following code inside it
+- Navigate to the controllers folder in your project.

+- Inside the controllers folder, create a new file named message.controller.js.

+- Paste the provided code into message.controller.js:

 ```javascript
 const sendMessage = async (req, res) => {